vilhelmen/FailPool/README.md

 # FailPool

-What's the point of going on when something breaks
+What's the point of going on when something breaks.
+Also ETA reports.

+A progress bar with ETA will be written to stdout on pool join, or a job total to the logger.
+Pool totals will not be completely accurate because the job totals aren't tracked internally.

 ### FailPool